marcredhat/rke/README.md

 kubectl create secret generic -n metallb-system memberlist --from-literal=secretkey="$(openssl rand -base64 128)"
 ```

-On the baremetal server, identify the IP network that MetalLB will be able to allocate addresses from
+On your baremetal servers, identify the IP network that MetalLB will be able to allocate addresses from

 ```
 [root@ve1301 ~]# ip a | grep docker0